 Announced by the Chancellor at Budget 2020, the Coronavirus Business Interruption Loan Scheme (CBILS) is now open for applications.
+Some details were updated on the 3rd April.
 The loan scheme can provide facilities of up to £5m for smaller businesses across the UK who are experiencing lost or deferred revenues, leading to disruptions to their cashflow.
 It is delivered by the British Business Bank, through 40+ accredited lenders and partners.

 CBILS supports a wide range of business finance products, including term loans, overdrafts, invoice finance and asset finance facilities.
 The scheme provides the lender with a government-backed guarantee potentially enabling a ‘no’ credit decision from a lender to become a ‘yes’.